mgerb/mgdiscord/readme.md

 # MGDiscord
 https://cloud.docker.com/repository/docker/mgerb/mgdiscord

 The discord bot that plays everything.
-This bot is similar to other music bots, but it uses youtube-dl to play audio from a wide variety of sources.
-[See the list of supported sites here](https://ytdl-org.github.io/youtube-dl/supportedsites.html).
+This bot is similar to other music bots, but it uses yt-dlp.

 ## Features